oriItzh/Mastermind-Game/README.md

 # Mastermind Game – Windows Forms Application

-This is a C# implementation of the classic *Mastermind* game developed as a Windows Forms desktop application.
+This is a C# implementation of the classic *Mastermind* game ("בול פגיעה") developed as a Windows Forms desktop application.
 The project includes a graphical user interface (GUI) where players can guess a hidden color sequence and receive feedback after each attempt.

 ## 🎮 Features